Spicy Shrimp, Corn, Sausage, and Potatoes Recipe

 - Add all the seasonings.
 Mix everything together.

-- Put in 375 degree oven for 15 minutes.
-Just enough for everything to warm up together.
+- Bake in preheated oven for 15 minutes—just enough for everything to warm up together.

 © 2017 Ramona